dlt-hub/dlt/docs/website/docs/user-guides/data-scientist.md

 particularly relevant for applications such as fraud detection, anomaly detection, or predictive maintenance.

-Handling events effectively:
+For handling events effectively, there are different approaches based on the scale:

 Small scale: transactional events are low volume types of events that have some business meaning - like a signup, purchase, etc. What they are depends on the process, and so this also determines the scale.
 You can imagine them as some kind of checkpoints for a process.
-For low volume events, it doesn’t make sense to set up complex tracking - so a simple webhook serverless function, like GCP cloud function or a lambda+ gateway could process events as they come.
+For low volume events, it doesn’t make sense to set up complex tracking - so a simple webhook serverless function, like GCP cloud function or an AWS Lambda and Api Gateway could process events as they come.

 Large scale: “Clickstream” events are usually 100x more than transactional - they are highly granular events that capture a user’s journey between “transactions” or “checkpoints”.
 We use them